pboettch/cxx_argp/README.md

 argument parser library manufactured around GLIBC's ARGP-library.

 Its goal is to stick to a maximum to the original concepts and features of ARGP in regards to argument-parsing.
-However, it adds some more advanced featured, especially the **association of variables, check-functions and their option-arguments** - represented by the argp-struct.
+However, it adds some more advanced features, especially the **association of variables, check-functions and their option-arguments** - represented by the argp-struct.